wmak/Lethargic-Development/README.md

 _For the first run_

 1. `pip install Django==1.5.4`
-- install mysql
-	- `sudo apt get mysql`
-- Create a new user called "djangouser" with password "bulbasaur"
-	- `CREATE USER 'djangouser'@'localhost' IDENTIFIED BY 'bulbasaur';`
-	- `GRANT ALL PRIVILEGES ON *.* TO 'djangouser'@'localhost' WITH GRANT OPTION;`
-	- `FLUSH PRIVILEGES;`
-- Create a database in mysql called "CMSdb"
-	- `CREATE DATABASE CMSdb;`
 - Install required Python Libraries
-	- `pip install MySQL-python`
 	- `pip install simplejson`
 - `cd CMSReScheduler`
     - This directory should have a file called manage.py